By Ayoosh Kathuria and Shaoni Mukherjee

 named_parameters

 .
-Returns an iterator which gives a tuple containing name of the parameters (if a convolutional layer is assigned as self.conv1
+Returns an iterator which gives a tuple containing the name of the parameters (if a convolutional layer is assigned as self.conv1

-, then it’s parameters would be conv1.weight
+, then its parameters would be conv1.weight

 and conv1.bias